BanchouBoo/boox/README.md

 - Aspect ratio selection mode
 - Grid selection mode, split the screen into a grid of rows and columns and snap the selection to grid cells, with optional padding between cells and at the edges of the screen
 - Fixed size selection mode, so you can do things like move a window with boox without resizing it
+- Keyboard control for selection, arrow keys/hjkl for moving the pointer, enter and/or space to start and finish the selection, alt to move by single pixel distances rather than jumping larger distances, shift and control work as they already do